 - J&E Precision (LFM Capital): precision manufacturing of small to medium-sized components and assemblies

 - National Grid: energy production and delivery for New England

-During spring break each year, LGO students organize an International Plant Trek to a destination of their choosing.
-The international plant trek goes to China frequently as part of LGO’s collaboration with the China LGO program, although multiple other destinations have resulted in success.
-The trip is an opportunity to explore global operations in a different cultural and economic context.
+During spring break each year, LGO students organize an optional International Plant Trek to a destination of their choosing.
+The international plant trek goes to China frequently as part of LGO’s collaboration with the China LGO program, although multiple other destinations have also been explored.
+The trip is an opportunity to learn about global operations in a different cultural and economic context.

 Action Learning is a cornerstone of MIT education, and LGO students take full advantage of the opportunity.
 Action Learning Labs are one-semester courses where students work on a defined problem for a company throughout the semester.
 The teams meet weekly in a course format to discuss themes related to the project, and then travel to the company for a few weeks to gather more data and implement results.
 Travel is part of the course, and students go to their host company at no additional cost.
 Previous students have worked with companies in Chile, London, Paris, Hyderabad, India, Malaysia, China, and many other destinations.

-In addition to the MIT Sloan Action Learning, the LGO program works with partners, alumni, and industry contacts to organize LGO-only Action Learning Labs that work on projects with a high-tech or operations problem requiring advanced engineering knowledge.
+In addition to the MIT Sloan Action Learning, the LGO program works with partners, alumni, and industry contacts to organize Operations Lab to offer projects with a high-tech or operations focus, oftentimes requiring advanced engineering knowledge.

-MIT Sloan treks are usually organized through one of Sloan’s many clubs.
-The trips usually focus on professional development or a specific industry.
+MIT Sloan treks are usually organized through one of Sloan’s many clubs or small groups of interested students.
+The trips usually focus on exploring a specific region, professional development, or industry.
 For example, the Sloan Entrepreneurship Club organizes a trek to Silicon Valley to meet and network with various companies in the area.